 - Will you have access to the hospital and doctor of your choice?

 - Are direct bill payments and cash advance available for medical costs?

-Ensure your insurance plan covers both general heath care visits and prescription medicines.
+Ensure your insurance plan covers both general health care visits and prescription medicines.
 Emergency evacuation, hospitalization, and repatriation are also essential coverage benefits should a medical emergency situation arise while away.
 Some insurance plans will cover transportation costs to the nearest adequate medical facility or transportation to a hospital back home.

-Additional coverage options for vision, dental, maternity and extreme sports may be included in some plans or can be added to your plan for an extra premium.
+Additional coverage options for vision, dental, maternity, and extreme sports may be included in some plans or can be added to your plan for an extra premium.
 It is important to consider the coverage options that are right for you, based on your situation and planned activities.
 All plans have exclusions and it is very valuable to review and understand the various limitations of your insurance plan.

 Star by Requesting a Free Quote

 Some additional considerations and preparation…